 adb shell input

-command allows you to simulate user input events like taps, swipes, or key presses.
+The adb shell input command allows you to simulate user input events like taps, swipes, or key presses.

 Example: